Find answers to frequently asked questions about the M.S. in Data Science program.

 There is no preference.
 Each year, we expect to have students who have just finished their degrees and students who are recent working professionals returning to school.

-Do you admit students who are currently enrolled in another graduate program?
+Do you admit students who previously earned another master’s degree?

 Is an interview required?